 About Lou Barnes

-Lou Barnes is a twenty-eight year veteran of the tissue banking industry, currently serving as President & COO of UMTB Biomedical, Inc. Prior to UMTB, Mr. Barnes worked with other leading tissue banks, both in the for-profit and not-for-profit sectors.
+Lou Barnes is a twenty-eight year veteran of the tissue banking industry, currently serving as President & COO of Vivex Biomedical, Inc..
+Prior to Vivex Biomedical, Mr. Barnes worked with other leading tissue banks, both in the for-profit and not-for-profit sectors.
 Mr. Barnes holds an undergraduate degree from the University of Georgia and graduate degree from the University of Alabama as well as designation of Certified Tissue Bank Specialist.

 Diana Buck, CTBS

 New England Donor Services, Inc.

 Diana Buck has spent 40 years in not-for-profit leadership roles, the past 20 years in the field of tissue banking.
 Currently, as the Senior Vice President of Tissue Donation Services at New England Donor Services, (formerly New England Organ Bank) Diana is committed to mentoring the next generation of leaders in her organization and beyond.
 Diana has been an active and engaged member of AATB, volunteering time in support of a variety of projects, maintaining her CTBS and as an elected member of the AATB Board of Governors since 2013.